 Presented by Devi Borton, M.A., Early Childhood Music Specialist, Mentor, and Teacher Trainer at Music Together Worldwide

 Sponsored by Music Together

-If you attend the live session, you’ll be emailed a CE certificate within 24 hours of the webinar.
+If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the webinar.
 If you view the recording and would like a CE certificate, join the Music in Early Learning community and go to the Webinar Archives folder to take the CE quiz.

 Before young children can play (i.e., perform) music they must play with music!
 While most of us think of music class as teacher-led songs, a developmentally appropriate music education experience fosters child-initiated music play and provides the opportunity for individual children to focus on their own musical ideas – at all ages.
 Research also highlights how play is an important part of children’s development of the skills and dispositions that are essential to learning and classroom engagement.
 One such type of play activity that can support a child’s development and learning is music play.

 In this webinar, early childhood music specialist Devi Borton explores how to create a child-centered, playful music environment that encourages and values children’s own ways of making music, allows each child to take ownership of his or her music learning, and affords each teacher an opportunity to maximize the learning benefits of music play.
 Devi demonstrates some great songs that they can use to provide children with a rich musical “playground.”
 This recorded webinar will benefit educators working with toddlers, preschoolers, and kindergarteners.